mimvoid/nix-config/README.md

 These are things I used that ended up not entirely fitting my use-case, but they're wonderful nonetheless and I totally respect and recommend them!

-- [Foot](https://codeberg.org/dnkl/foot), lightweight terminal emulator for Wayland
+- [foot](https://codeberg.org/dnkl/foot), lightweight terminal emulator for Wayland
+- [dooit](https://github.com/kraanzu/dooit), a TUI to-do list manager

 # Resources